 Can KL2 Scholars use other federal grants to support the other 25% of their salary?

-No, KL2 Scholars may not receive salary support from other US Public Health Service sources (NIH, CDC, FDA, etc).
-Non-federal grants can be used to support the remaining effort.
+Yes, KL2 Scholars may now receive salary support from other US Public Health Service sources (NIH, CDC, FDA, etc) for non-KL2 effort.
+Non-federal grants can be used to supplement salary under the 75% KL2 effort requirement.
 Grants from private foundations, voluntary organizations (Heart Association, Cancer Society), and professional societies are all acceptable.

 Does receiving a KL2 award make one ineligible to apply for a future K08 or K23?

 No, appointed KL2 scholars may apply for K08 or K23 support and are strongly encouraged to do so before the end of the second year of the award.
 If successful, they move from one mechanism to the other.
 However, the total combined K award time can't exceed 6 years, depending upon the guidelines of individual institutes within NIH.
 The goal is to have KL2 awardees "graduate" as quickly as possible to NIH funding.
 Typically, this would be an NIH career development award in the K series.

 May I apply if I do not have a faculty appointment yet?

 No, a faculty appointment in Medicine, Public Health, Nursing or Engineering is required for the KL2 appointment.
 If you are currently in your last fellowship year but will be appointed to the faculty on or before July 1, 2018, you will need to submit a letter from the department/division indicating this pending appointment in your application.

 Will KL2 Scholars be given office space?